-Applications of TPX3CAM include spatial and velocity map imaging of ions in time-of-flight mass spectroscopy; coincidence imaging of ions and electrons, and other time-resolved types of imaging spectroscopy.
+Applications of TPX3CAM include spatial and velocity map imaging of ions in time-of-flight mass spectroscopy; coincidence ion and electron imaging, and other time-resolved types of imaging spectroscopy.
 TPX3CAM is able to detect and time-stamp ion hits with 1.6 ns timing resolution.
 Ion momentum images for all fragment ions are recorded simultaneously.
 There is no need to gate the detector on a single fragment.

 Image above: TPX3CAM is able to simultaneously image and time-stamp light flashes of more than 1000 photons with high quantum efficiency in the 400 to 1000 nm wavelength range.
 It can efficiently register ions impinging on an MCP (micro-channel plate) in the VMI (velocity map imaging) configuration.
 The MCP is coupled to a fast P47 phosphor, which produces light flashes in response to ions hitting the MCP.
 The TPX3CAM, placed outside of the vacuum, can detect light flashes from the phosphor.